hguo/vortexfinder2/README.md

 ### Introduction ###

+A visualization and analysis tool for condor2/GLGPU dataset

-* Vortex detection for condor2/GLGPU written in C++
+* Vortex detection and tracking
+* Super-current line tracing

 ### Build Guidelines ###